kohlschutter/junixsocket/src/site/markdown/dependency.md

 There are currently three distinct ways (socket factories) how to configure the connection to your
 database:

+> *NOTE* When specifying these class names from the command line, you may need to put them in single quotes (or escape the `$` sign), otherwise your shell may erroneously interpret `$FactoryArg` etc. as a variable and fail with `java.lang.ClassNotFoundException: org.newsclub.net.unix.AFUNIXSocketFactory`

  1. **org.newsclub.net.unix.AFUNIXSocketFactory$FactoryArg**

     You provide the socket path via the `socketFactoryArg` JDBC property.